San Lorenzo Estate Planning Lawyer

 If you are thinking about who will inherit your property or who will make decisions if something happens to you, estate planning deserves attention now rather than later.
 At DP Legal Solutions, our founder Peter Phuong Luong has worked with California families on wills, living trusts, and probate matters for fifteen years.

 The choices you make today shape what your family faces tomorrow.
 Our San Lorenzo, CA estate planning lawyer is here to help if you have concerns about a home, blended families, aging parents, or a small business.
 A well-drafted plan avoids the cost and delay of probate, protects minor children, and gives loved ones clear direction during an already difficult time.
-Reach out to schedule a free consultation and start building a plan that actually reflects what you want.
+Reach out to schedule a consultation and start building a plan that actually reflects what you want.

 Why Choose DP Legal Solutions for Estate Planning in San Lorenzo, CA?